Ashura-Sheikh/TK-set/README.md

-# TK-set used for calulating Compound Interest on EUR/ Bare Minimum using GUI Interface
+# TK-set used for calculating Compound Interest on EUR/ Bare Minimum using GUI Interface